xaukael/card-tokens/README.md

 _depends on the warpgate module to spawn the cards and a GM must be logged in_

+0.5.1
+  - fixed cards going to the wrong drawing

 0.5.0
   - added option for disabling animation for card tokens moving